oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/10-analytic-queries-av.md

 In this lab, you will observe how queries selecting from an analytic view:

-- Use hierarchical columns
+- Use hierarchical columns.
-- Aggregate data
+- Aggregate data.
-- Add calculated measures to queries
+- Add calculated measures to queries.
-- Compare to queries that select from tables
+- Compare to queries that select from tables.

 ### Prerequisites: